Hube2/acf-to-content/README.md

   * Checkbox
   * Radio Button
   * Radio Group
-* Taxonomy Field: allows term name, slug and descirption
+* Taxonomy Field: allows term name, slug and descirption.
+Can choose multiple, defaults to term name.

 You must specify by setting the "To Content" setting of the fields when adding or editing them in ACF.